-Snacks brought from home must be eaten prior to 8:15 AM in the Commons or during recess.
-Students may not eat snacks in the classroom unless explicit permission is granted, generally when the schedule excludes recess.
 Water is the only drink that is allowed in classrooms.
+No gum-chewing is permitted, barring educational accommodations approved by the administration.

 There are several students in our school who have severe nut allergies.
 No nuts or peanuts are permitted in classrooms.
 As you plan for snacks, lunches, and classroom parties, please be mindful of this new restriction.
 For alternatives to nut-based foods, please refer to the Parents' Quick Guide for Nut-Free Snacks available on our website.
-Although peanut butter will be served in the lunchroom, we will have a table that is a nut-free zone.
+Although peanut butter may be served in the lunchroom, we will have a table that is a nut-free zone.